huggingface/blog/sentiment-analysis-python.md

 You can test these models with your own data using this [Colab notebook](https://colab.research.google.com/drive/1G4nvWf6NtytiEyiIkYxs03nno5ZupIJn?usp=sharing).
 The following are some popular models for sentiment analysis models available on the Hub that we recommend checking out:

 - [Twitter-roberta-base-sentiment](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment) is a roBERTa model trained on ~58M tweets and fine-tuned for sentiment analysis.
-Fine-tuning takes a pre-trained large language model (e.g. roBERTa) and then tweaks it with additional training data to make it perform a second similar task (e.g. sentiment analysis).
+Fine-tuning is the process of taking a pre-trained large language model (e.g. roBERTa in this case) and then tweaking it with additional training data to make it perform a second similar task (e.g. sentiment analysis).
 - [Bert-base-multilingual-uncased-sentiment](https://huggingface.co/nlptown/bert-base-multilingual-uncased-sentiment) is a model fine-tuned for sentiment analysis on product reviews in six languages: English, Dutch, German, French, Spanish and Italian.
 - [Distilbert-base-uncased-emotion](https://huggingface.co/bhadresh-savani/distilbert-base-uncased-emotion?text=I+feel+a+bit+let+down) is a model fine-tuned for detecting emotions in texts, including sadness, joy, love, anger, fear and surprise.

 Are you interested in doing sentiment analysis in languages such as Spanish, French, Italian or German?
 On the Hub, you will find many models fine-tuned for different use cases and languages.
 You can check out the complete list of sentiment analysis models [here](https://huggingface.co/models?pipeline_tag=text-classification&sort=downloads&search=sentiment) and filter at the left according to the language of your interest.

-<h2 id="building-custom-sentiment-model">3.
-Building Your Own Sentiment Analysis Model</h2>
+## 3. Building Your Own Sentiment Analysis Model

 Using pre-trained models publicly available on the Hub is a great way to get started right away with sentiment analysis.
 These models use deep learning architectures such as transformers that achieve state-of-the-art performance on sentiment analysis and other machine learning tasks.
 However, you can fine-tune a model with your own data to further improve the sentiment analysis results and get an extra boost of accuracy in your particular use case.